Human Rights Scholars

 The Role of Human Rights Scholars

 As promising leaders in the human rights field, Human Rights Scholars play a vital role in the daily life and future of the Rapoport Center.
 Scholars will focus on different activities, depending upon their background, interest, and the needs of the Center.
-Activities might include working with legal and archival material on international and transnational human rights issues; coordinating human rights curriculum at the undergraduate and graduate level; assisting in planning, organizing, and publicizing academic conferences and speaker series; helping to draft grant proposals for funding; serving on an editorial board for a working paper series or collaborative journal project; mentoring undergraduate students; networking with other university centers and student organizations on human rights issues; assisting with the continued programmatic development of the collaboration on human rights in Latin America; developing and maintaining community ties; and researching internships related to human rights and international law.
+Activities might include working with legal and archival material on international and transnational human rights issues; coordinating human rights curriculum at the undergraduate and graduate level; assisting in planning, organizing, and publicizing a gala, academic conference, and speaker series; helping to draft grant proposals for funding; serving on an editorial board for a working paper series or collaborative journal project; mentoring undergraduate students; networking with other university centers and student organizations on human rights issues; assisting with the continued programmatic development of the collaboration on human rights in Latin America; developing and maintaining community ties; and researching internships related to human rights and international law.
 Scholars will have the opportunity to work closely with affiliated faculty members on human rights-related research and other academic activities.

 - Commitment to research in the area of human rights and/or international law